peterwwillis/clenv/README.md

 **clenv** keeps a directory *$CLENV_DIR* (default: *$HOME/.clenv/*).
 In that directory are sub-directories called *Environment*s.

-Each *Environment* directory has at least two files:
+Each *Environment* has at least two files:
- - `bin/` : *Extensions* install symlinks into this directory.
-You can put any programs you like here.
+ - `bin/` : applications (or symlinks to applications) installed here.
- - `.env` : A mini shell script to set environment variables that can be customized as you wish.
+ - `.env` : A shell script to set environment variables at run time.

-When **clenv** is run with a `CMD` argument, it looks for an *Environment* with the same name.
+When **clenv** is run with a `CMD`, it looks for an *Environment* with the same name.
 If found, it loads that *Environment*.
 If not found, **clenv** looks for an *Extension* of the same name.
-If found, it uses that *Extension* to install a program in a new *Environment*.
+If found, it uses that *Extension* to install a application in a new *Environment*.
 If no *Extension* is found, **clenv** errors.

-*Extensions* look up the version of a program, download it, install it in an *Environment*, and set up a wrapper in `~/.clenv/.bin/` pointing to the program in the *Environment*, so you can add this directory to your *$PATH* and run any programs installed by **clenv**.
+*Extensions* look up the version of an application, download it, install it in an *Environment*, and set up a wrapper in `~/.clenv/.bin/` pointing to the application in the *Environment*, so you can add this directory to your *$PATH* and run any applications installed by **clenv**.

 Once an *Environment* is found, the `.env` is loaded from it, the *$PATH* environment variable is changed to include the `bin/` directory, and `CMD` and any arguments are executed.

-**clenv** also looks for a file `.EXTENSION-version` in the current and parent directories.
+**clenv** looks for a file `.EXTENSION-version` in the current and parent directories.
 If it finds one, the contents of that file is the version to use to create a new *Environment* for that *Extension* and version.
-This way you can pin different versions of a program in different directories and **clenv** will automatically install and run the right version.
+This way you can pin different versions of an application in different directories and **clenv** will automatically install and run the right version.
+If you specify a version in the `-E` option, this does not happen, and the `-W` option disable it entirely.

 ### Using Extensions